C Two Types of Errors When Using SPC

-• False positive (type 1 error): Treating an outcome resulting from a common cause as if it were a special cause and (wrongly) seeking to find a special cause, when in fact the cause is the underlying process.
+False positive (Type I error): Treating an outcome arising from common cause variation as if it were due to a special cause, and therefore wrongly searching for a special cause when the true source of variation is the underlying process.

-• False negative (type 2 eroor): Treating an outcome resulting from a special cause as if it were a common cause and so (wrongly) overlooking the special cause.
+False negative (Type II error): Treating an outcome arising from a special cause as if it were due to common cause variation, and therefore wrongly overlooking the special cause.

-Either mistake can cause losses.
-Treating all data as special cause variation maximises the losses from false positives; and treating all data as common cause variation maximises the losses from false negatives.
+Either mistake can be costly.
+If we treat all variation as special cause variation, we maximise the losses associated with false positives.
+If we treat all variation as common cause variation, we maximise the losses associated with false negatives.

-Unfortunately, in practice it is impossible to reduce both mistakes to zero.
-Shewhart sought a strategy to make either mistake only rarely and concluded that this depended largely upon the costs of looking unnecessarily for special cause variation.
-Using mathematical theory, empirical evidence, and pragmatism, he argued that setting control limits to three standard deviations below and above the mean provides a reasonable balance between making the two types of mistakes.
+Unfortunately, it is impossible to reduce both kinds of error to zero.
+Shewhart therefore sought a practical strategy that would make both errors relatively rare.
+He concluded that this depended largely on the cost of looking unnecessarily for special causes.
+Drawing on theory, empirical evidence, and pragmatism, he argued that control limits placed three standard deviations above and below the mean provide a reasonable balance between the two kinds of error.

 C.1 Quantifying the diagnostic error of SPC charts